pw22232/AIAREnhanced-Tech/README.md

 * **AR Kit 6**  -  ARKit is a software development framework by Apple that enables the creation of augmented reality (AR) experiences on iOS devices.
 ARKit has been used to develop a wide range of AR applications, including many educational tools.
 It provides tools and resources for developers to seamlessly blend digital content with the real world through the device's camera and sensors.

 * **IBM's AI Watson Speech to Text, Text to Speech**  -  IBM's Watson is an artificial intelligence system developed by IBM.
 Watson is powered by advanced machine learning and natural language processing algorithms.
 Watson Speech to Text and Text to Speech are services within IBM's Watson AI platform.
-We will look to harness Watson’s Text to Speech service to transform written text into lifelike speech, facilitating the applications interactive voice response systems.
+We will look to harness Watson’s Text to Speech service to transform written text into lifelike speech, facilitating the application's interactive voice response systems.

 ## Kanban Board